xeyownt/bup/README.md

         bup restore -C ./dest-2 local-etc/2013-11-23-11195/etc

- - Make a backup to a remote server which must already have the 'bup' command somewhere in its PATH (see /etc/profile, etc/environment, ~/.profile, or ~/.bashrc), and be accessible via ssh.
+ - Make a backup to a remote server.

+   The server must be accessible via ssh, and must launch a 'bup server' shell on connect.
+This can be done by configuring the file ~/.ssh/authorized_keys on the server:

+        command="/path/to/bup server",no-port-forwarding,no-agent-forwarding,no-X11-forwarding,no-pty ssh-rsa ...

    Make sure to replace SERVERNAME with the actual hostname of your server:

         bup init -r SERVERNAME:path/to/remote-bup-dir